UKCloud/documentation/articles/vmware/vmw-faq-journaling-protection.md

 ### Is this a managed service?

 No. UKCloud have implemented Journaling Protection to be available for UKCloud for VMware workloads as an on-platform service and will ensure that the service is available and updated accordingly.
-Once the service has been available for your workloads, you will be responsible for managing the service via the UKCloud or Journaling Protection portal (powered by Zerto).
+Once the service has been available for your workloads, you will be responsible for managing the service via the UKCloud for Journaling Protection portal (powered by Zerto).

 ### How do I make changes to my Journaling Protection?